ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/users.rst

 .. attention::

-    Only API users with an Organization role of Organization Administrator can create, update, and delete users.
+    Only API users with an Organization role of Organization Administrator can create, update, and delete users; however, they may not perform these actions for users whose System role is **Administrator** or **Operations Administrator**.
 API users with any other Organization role can only retrieve users.

 .. include:: fields.rst